Crochet Bar Stitch Tutorial – Crochet Stitches

 The crochet Bar stitch tutorial will help you learn to work this amazing and super textures simple stitch pattern.

-In English bar means a long rod or rigid piece of wood, metal, or similar material, ut in Hebrew Bar means “wild” and it is my grandson’s name!
+In English Bar means a long rod or rigid piece of wood, metal, or similar material, but in Hebrew Bar means “wild” and it is my grandson’s name!

 Watch the video below for a step-by-step tutorial